Trams in Kharkiv: Current times

 In October 2021 the Stadler Metelitsa tram was making test runs on the Kharkiv tram system.
 On 24 September 2021 acting mayor of Kharkiv Ihor Terekhov stated that his city's tram fleet would be completely renewed in four years.

-Following the start of the ongoing Russian assault on Kharkiv since February 24th, 2022 in the invasion of Ukraine all traffic has been suspended on February 28.
+Following the start of the ongoing Russian assault on Kharkiv since February 24, 2022 in the invasion of Ukraine all traffic has been suspended on February 28.
 The tram depot in Saltivka has been destroyed by Russian bombardment early in March.
 On May 4 the City Council announced it will be impossible to restore the system as all electrical substations and rolling stock have been destroyed by the enemy.

 A number of European cities, including Brno, Ostrava and Prague, have offered to donate surplus tram cars for restoration of the system.

 On May 19, 2022, Kharkiv Mayor Ihor Terekhov announced that four light rail lines would restart service, due to the improving security situation in the city.

+Rolling stock

+The Kharkiv tram system uses many different tram cars and types, with some being designed in Moscow and manufactured in Riga, some being manufactured by the ČKD Tatra company in Prague.
+The following data incorporates only some tram cars used by the system.